 On the second night, that of 2/3 May, the squadron ran out of the fog 40 miles (65 km) from the Namsenfjord, where it divided.
 The admiral with two cruisers and four destroyers waited off the Kya Light while the three French transports (El Djezair, El Kantara and El Mansour), York and five destroyers under the command of Captain P. L. Vian went straight in, arriving off Namsos at about 22.30.
 Two transports loaded at the stone quay, the other two large ships were loaded from destroyers and trawlers, and the destroyer Afridi took the last parties on board at 02.20.

 It was a close-run thing, for the Bangsund bridge was not demolished until after 24.00, leaving the rearguard to cover 10 miles (16 km) to the port.
-Full light was near by 01.30, but the trucks arrived soon after this.
+Full light was close by 01.30, but the trucks arrived soon after this.
 The German forces had in fact received sufficient notice of the undertaking, which began at a point well beyond the ability of the British to provide fighter cover, considerably more risky than the Åndalsnes run of the previous two nights.
 German aerial reconnaissance thus spotted the later groups in the convoy at 04.30, these comprising two large French transports each escorted by one of Cunningham’s cruisers and destroyers.
 They were attacked on five occasions between 08.45 and 15.30, by which time the first air escort of one Short Sunderland flying boat was approaching the head of the convoy, at distances ranging from 140 to 220 miles (225 to 355 km) off the German-occupied airfield of Værnes.